 The Saskatchewan International Physician Practice Assessment (SIPPA) is a practice ready assessment that ensures that international physicians possess the appropriate clinical skills and knowledge to provide quality patient care in Canada.
 The assessment encompasses a global review of practice including communication skills, information gathering, learning techniques, prescribing, case management and readiness for independent practice.
 SIPPA is comprised of two parts; Orientation to Family Practice in Saskatchewan and the Clinical Field Assessment (CFA).

 There are typically three SIPPA iteration per calendar year.
 The timing of and number of candidates in each iteration fluctuates.
+The process of reviewing candidates is ongoing.

 Entry into SIPPA is a competitive process and there is no guarantee of selection.
 Candidates who are selected for SIPPA are: